gingerhome/gingee/docs/features.md

-# GingerJS Feature Overview
+# Gingee Feature Overview

-GingerJS is a comprehensive application server designed to accelerate development by providing a rich set of secure, powerful, and easy-to-use features out of the box.
+Gingee is a comprehensive application server designed to accelerate development by providing a rich set of secure, powerful, and easy-to-use features out of the box.
 This document provides an overview of the key platform features and the standard library of App Modules.

 ## Key Platform Features

-These are the core architectural features that define the GingerJS development experience.
+These are the core architectural features that define the Gingee development experience.

 *   **Secure Sandbox Execution**
     Every server script runs in a secure, isolated environment.
 This prevents common vulnerabilities like path traversal and protects the main server process from errors or crashes in application code.